Murphydbuffalo/hyp/README.md

 *control* variant that performs better, and therefore that you should not replace it with the treatment.

-Perhaps no significant result will be detected: keep in mind that you only have a percentage chance of detecting positive results equal to your chosen level of statistical power.
+Perhaps no significant result will be detected.
+Keep in mind that you only have a percentage chance of detecting positive results (if they exist) equal to your chosen level of statistical power.

-You might decide to replace the existing variant of the feature even if there is no statistically significant difference between the two variants simply because you prefer the code or esthetic quality of one variant.
+You might decide to replace the existing variant of the feature even if there is no statistically significant difference between the two variants simply because you prefer the code or aesthetic quality of one variant.
 The Signal v.
 Noise blog has [an excellent post](https://signalvnoise.com/posts/3004-ab-testing-tech-note-determining-sample-size) on this topic.

 ## Creating experiments and calculating sample sizes
 _Beware!
 We talk about statistics below.
 If you'd rather just use Hyp and not get a refresher math course feel free to skip this section.
 If you want to be confident that Hyp works properly or are simply curious to learn more, please continue :)._

-When you create an experiment Hyp will calculate the necessary sample size for your experiment, and if you're not already intimately familiar with statistics this warrants some explanation.
+When you create an experiment Hyp will calculate the necessary sample size for it to satisfy some parameters you have specified.
+If you're not already intimately familiar with A/B testing this warrants some explanation.
 Why do we need to know our sample size ahead of time?
 Can't we just run the experiment until a significant result is found?
 The answer, sadly, is no.

 Check out Evan Miller's excellent blog post [How not to run an A/B test](https://www.evanmiller.org/how-not-to-run-an-ab-test.html) to get a sense of why this is.

 In short, if you run your test until you find a significant result you're gaming the system and tricking yourself into thinking your results are statistically